All Episodes

 It's getting hot.

-It's just it is it is uh really heating up.
+It's just, it is really heating up.

 Here's Palin, by the way.

-Last night on Hannity, he said we talked about your husband going rogue.
+Last night on Hannity, he said, we talked about your husband going rogue.

 That'd be Todd Palin, the former first dude.

-You haven't gone rogue, you haven't given an endorsement.
+You haven't given an endorsement.

 Are you getting any closer to giving an endorsement?

-If I had to vote in South Carolina in order to keep this thing going, I'd vote for Newt, and I would want this to continue more debates, more vetting of candidates, because we know the mistake made in our country four years ago was having a candidate that was not vetted to the degree that he should have been, so that we knew what his uh associations and his pals represented and what uh went into his his thinking, the shaping of who our president today is.
+More debates, more vetting of candidates, because we know the mistake made in our country four years ago was having a candidate that was not vetted to the degree that he should have been so that we knew what his associations and his pals represented and what went into his thinking, the shaping of who our president today is.

 That vetting did not take place.